hexalang/Hexa/docs/reference.md

 # Hexa Syntax Reference Draft

 This document is a draft of the Hexa syntax reference.
-It is not yet complete and may change in the future.
+It is not yet complete and may change.

 Is does *not* correspond to the actual syntax of Hexa.
 It's a draft of the syntax that will be released in the future.
+The compiler already released on the GitHub will catch up ASAP.

 Below is a comprehensive list of the syntax elements of Hexa.
 Every syntax element is shown with an examples of all possible variations.